aster-alemu/LeaderboardProject/README.md

 # LeaderboardProject

-This project is about setting up leaderboard
+This project is Leaderoard final touch by adding styles

 # Built With:
 - HTML